Rushabh-Runwal/Learning-AI-Agents/11-A2A-and-MCP/README.md

 ## Part of Series

-This is Day 11 of the 31 Days, 31 AI Agents series, exploring different AI agent architectures and protocols.
+This is Project 11 of the AI Agent Series, exploring different AI agent architectures and protocols.

-**Previous Days:**
+**Previous Projects:**
-- Day 10: Multi-Agent Systems with Google ADK
+- Project 10: Multi-Agent Systems with Google ADK
-- Day 9: Travel Itinerary Agent
+- Project 9: Travel Itinerary Agent
 - [See full series](https://github.com/Rushabh-Runwal/Learning-AI-Agents)